COVID-19 pandemic in Finland: March 2020

 THL considers the figure given by the Finnish Infectious Diseases Register as the official figure, and on 19 March, 304 of the confirmed cases had been reported to the register.
 The following day, approximately 450 cases had been confirmed in the country.
-The highest number of cases have been identified in the Helsinki and Uusimaa hospital district in southern Finland.

 Finnish military personnel and police force at one of the border checkpoints on regional road 167 in Myrskylä.
 The picture was taken one day after Parliament voted to close the borders of Uusimaa region.

 The first death, an elderly individual who lived in the Helsinki and Uusimaa hospital district, who had died a day earlier, was reported on 21 March.

 On 23 March, it was reported that former president Martti Ahtisaari had contracted the disease.
 His wife and former first lady, Eeva Ahtisaari, was confirmed to have the disease on Saturday 21 March.

 On 27 March, the Parliament voted unanimously to temporarily close the borders of the Uusimaa region, which has the most confirmed cases, in hopes of slowing down the epidemic in the rest of the country.
 The restriction came into force the following midnight.
 Uusimaa has 1.7 million inhabitants, nearly one third of Finland's total population, and contains the capital city Helsinki.
 Travel to and from Uusimaa was prohibited without a valid reason and several hundred police officers were enforcing the restriction with the assistance of the Finnish Defence Forces.